 Output: boot.log vmware-vmsvc.log wpa_supplicant.log Xorg.0.log Xorg.9.log yum.log

-Note: The above example shows how to find the extension of all the .log files.
+Note: The example above demonstrates how to find the extensions of all files with the ".log" extension.

-13. How to redirect the output to a file and nonstandard output?
+13. How to redirect the output to a file with a nonstandard output?

 # echo “LinuxTeck” > test